COVID-19 Updates: Taking steps to return to normal.

 If a party requests that a hearing be adjourned because they are unable to attend and the opposing party does not consent to the adjournment the hearing will commence at the scheduled time.
 The person who is unable to attend should send someone on their behalf or appear via teleconference to request an adjournment.
 At the discretion of the Tenancy Dispute Officer a party may make a request for an adjournment in writing for consideration.
 The Tenancy Dispute Officer will then consider the request to adjourn the matter to a later date.
 If an adjournment is granted, the Tenancy Dispute Officer will set a new date and time for the hearing to commence.

-Cell phones are discouraged because they are prone to connection and disconnection problems.
+The use of a cell phone during a hearing is discouraged as they are prone to connection and disconnection problems.

 The Tenancy Dispute Officer will tell you what to do if you are disconnected, which is usually to hang up and they will call you back.